inspired-co/eaas_client/README.md

 from eaas import Config, Client

 client = Client(Config())

-# To use this API for scoring, you need to format your input as list of dictionary.
-# Each dictionary consists of `source` (string, optional), `references` (list of string, optional) and `hypothesis` (string, required). `source` and `references` are optional based on the metrics you want to use.
-# Please do not conduct any preprocessing on `source`, `references` or `hypothesis`.
-# We expect normal-cased detokenized texts.
-All the preprocessing steps are taken by the metrics.
-# Below is a simple example.

 inputs = [{"source": "This is the source.",
            "references": ["This is the reference one.", "This is the reference two."],